 A volunteer English school, in the beautiful setting of Chhourtealbak Village, Thlok Commune, Treang District, Takeo Province, Cambodia about 80km south of Phnom Penh which is the capital.
 We are 10km from Takeo.
-The school is located in the middle of rice fileds nearby the Chhourtealbak Village.
+The school is located in the middle of rice fields nearby the Chhourtealbak Village.
 The school itself is a relaxed, yet productive environment teaching around 300 students.
 We are always expanding though.
 We also now provide free WiFi in the school, making keeping in touch with loved ones very easy.
 Accommodation is provided free, however we do ask for $7 per day towards food, accommodation, water, electricity, and many things.
 Simply because we are a small donation funded school, and finances are incredibly tight.

-Please come and help us teach English to some of the most kind hearted, yet impoverished people in the world.
+Please come and help us teach English to some of the most kind heart, yet impoverished people in the world.
 You can truly make a positive difference here, and the teaching is fantastic fun!
 Hope to see you soon :)

 Babysitting / child care